 Zlatni Rat,(Brač), Croatia

-Contributed by Jorge of Couple RTW
+Contributed by Jorge of Travel drafts

 Zlatni Rat is a stunning beach with turquoise water located on the island of Brac, in Croatia.
 This is considered to be the most photographed beach in Croatia, and we can understand why.
-The beach has the form of a horn, thus the name Zlatni Rat, which translates to golden horn.
+The beach has the form of a horn, thus the name Zlatni Rat, which translates to the golden horn.
 The unique thing about it is that the shape and the size of the golden horn change according to the sea currents.

 We loved this beach, it wasn’t overcrowded when we visited it, so we could relax, enjoy the sun, and swim in the sea.
 The only downside of the beach is it doesn’t really have sand.
-Although It looks like a white paradisiac sandy beach, in really those are small white rocks.
+Although It looks like a white paradisiac sandy beach, in reality, those are small white rocks.
 Croatia is a beautiful country with stunning beaches and Zlatni Rat is the cherry on top!

 Spiaggia Del Principe, Sardinia, Italy

 While Spiaggia Del Principe may be known as the Prince’s Beach (because it was Prince Karim Aga Khan’s favorite beach), it’s truly a beach fit for a queen.
 Located on the Costa Smeralda, or Emerald Coast of Sardinia, this pristine beach boasts crystal clear Caribbean-colored water and unspoiled white sand beaches, making it one of the top beaches in all of the Mediterranean.
 The jagged rocks that envelop the outer edges of the beach create a dramatic horseshoe shape to this impeccable beach.
 Sardinia is known for its incredible beaches, but the natural beauty of Spiaggia Del Principe makes it stand out as the best beach in the Mediterranean amongst the steep competition.